raspberrypilearning/generic-scratch-add-costume/en/step_1.md

 	![costumes tab](images/costumes_tab.png)

-- Select where you want to choose a costume from.
-From left to write your choices are:
+- You can choose one for the four options from the tab.
+From left to right they are:
   1. Choose costume from library
   1. Paint new costume
   1. Upload costume from file